Skip to content

 obesity and the heart

 We have been working in the weight loss arena for over fifteen years.
 We don’t need reminding that we, like many other organisations, provide what is termed a ‘downstream’ solution to the ever-growing problem of obesity.
-Sarah above lost 140 pounds following her weight-loss treatment with us.
+Sarah, in the photo above, lost 140 pounds following her weight-loss treatment with us.

 An Upstream Solution is Required

 Obesity, or just being overweight, affects people in a wide range of situations throughout their lives.
-Experts have understood the negative effect on the health of the overweight person’s heart for generations.
+Experts have understood the negative effects on the health of the overweight person’s heart for generations.
 But surprisingly, it’s not usually at the top of the list of reasons as to why people want to lose weight.
-Often the vision of them wearing a swimming costume on the beach, or the thought of them wearing a little black dress to an upcoming party is more important.
+Often, the vision of them wearing a swimming costume on the beach or the thought of them wearing a little black dress to an upcoming party is more important.
 The health aspects are often far from a priority.

 obesity and the heart connection